eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

         <br><br>Start on <a class="body" target="_blank" href="https://justinmath.com/backpropagation">Backpropagation</a>
     </td>
     <td width="30%">
-        <br><br>In <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a>, accomplish one of the following:
+        In <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a>, accomplish one of the following:
         <br>- Build the Connect Four game tree (with a variable number of ply)
         <br>- OR, finish exercise 1
     </td>